 Snow blowing can turn dangerous if you are not paying attention to the job.
 Always maintain focus and never indulge in any intoxicants before operating a snow blower.
 Freezing temperatures and high exertion can also be a fatal combination for anyone.
 Be sure to take small breaks at regular intervals to avoid over exertion.

-- Be careful when you start up the snowblower
+- Be careful when you start up the snow blower.

-- Ensure that there is regular maintenance
+- Ensure regular maintenance is performed.

 - Be careful with where the discharge tube is pointing.